matestack/matestack-ui-bootstrap/docs/api/components/btn_group.md

-# Matestack Bootstrap Component: Btn
+# Matestack Bootstrap Component: BtnGroup

-The Bootstrap `button` component, implemented in Ruby.
+The Bootstrap `button group` component, implemented in Ruby.

 ## Parameters
 This component can handle various optional configuration params and can yield content